top of page

 The American Enterprise Project Team:

-The AEP team speaks to Miller students about concepts relating to entrepreneurship.
+The AEP team speaks to FBLA about concepts relating to business enterprise.

 Community Service Project